Tristan Jarry: Pittsburgh Penguins

 Jarry won his first NHL game, and got his first NHL assist, on November 25, 2017, in a 5–2 win against the Tampa Bay Lightning.
 He then recorded his first NHL shutout six days later on December 1, 2017, in a 4–0 win against the Buffalo Sabres.
 On January 24, 2018, he was reassigned to the Wilkes-Barre/Scranton Penguins, when Matt Murray returned after missing the first half of the season due to the death of his father.
 He was recalled on February 4, 2018, replacing Casey DeSmith as backup.
 On February 26, Pittsburgh recalled DeSmith, once again switching with Jarry for the backup goaltender position.
 However, Jarry was recalled the very next day after Murray suffered a concussion the day prior.
 On July 26, 2018, the Penguins re-signed Jarry to a two-year, $1.35 million contract extension worth $650,000 annually.
-The extension is a two-way deal in 2018–19, and a one-way deal in 2019–20.
+The extension is a two-way deal in 2018–19, and a one-way deal in 2019–20 season.

 Jarry attended the Penguins' training and development camp prior to the 2018–19 season.
 He was injured in the Penguins' last preseason game against the Columbus Blue Jackets on September 28 and was placed on the Penguins' injured non-roster prior to the beginning of the 2018–19 season.
 He was eventually assigned to the Wilkes-Barre/Scranton Penguins on October 5.
 Jarry recorded the first goal scored by a goaltender in Wilkes-Barre/Scranton Penguins history during a 5–1 win over the Springfield Thunderbirds on November 14, 2018.
 He was recalled to the NHL on November 22 after starter Matt Murray was placed on injured reserve.

 On October 3, 2020, Jarry signed a three-year, $10.5 million contract extension with the Penguins.
-He became the primary goaltender for the Penguins after Matt Murray was traded to the Ottawa Senators and eventually helped them clinch first place in the NHL East Division during the 2020–21 NHL season.
+He became the primary goaltender for the Penguins after Matt Murray was traded to the Ottawa Senators.
+In January 2020, Jarry appeared in his first NHL Allstar Game, replacing injured Columbus Blue Jacket's goaltender Joonas Korpisalo.
+Finishing the regular season with a .909 save percentage, Jarry helped the Penguins clinch first place in the NHL East Division during the 2020–21 season.

 On May 24, 2021, Jarry turned over the puck in his zone and allowed Josh Bailey to score the Game 5 double overtime winner for the New York Islanders, who thus took a 3–2 series lead in the first round of the 2021 Stanley Cup playoffs.
 The Penguins were then eliminated in Game 6 after losing 5–3 to the Islanders; Jarry posted a .888 save percentage in the postseason.